patrick-nicholson/patrick-nicholson.github.io/_posts/2023-02-27-visualization-trick.md

 The process is generalizable from 1 to $n$ columns.
 In this case, I want to the two-dimensional scatterplot of $x$ and $y$ (longitude and latitude) pickup points.

-Traditional $nd$-histograms require the ranges of inputs to properly quantized data.
+Traditional $nd$-histograms require the ranges of inputs to properly quantize data.
 I do not know these _a priori_, so I must calculate them from the data.

 ```python